Floodplain Development Permit Requirements

 Drainage System Maintenance

 Dumping in the streams, ponds, and the drainage system in Lincoln is strictly prohibited according to Section 24.38.060 of the Lincoln Municipal Code.
-Trash, leaves, dirt, and any liquid other than water are included under this section and should under no circumstances be dumped in sewers, streams or lakes.
+Trash, leaves, dirt, and any liquid other than water are included under this section, and should under no circumstances be dumped in sewers, streams or lakes.
 Improper dumping can be harmful because all of the storm water drains and streams eventually run together into streams and lakes such as Holmes Lake.
-Any pollutants or other items dumped into the systems will contaminate the system and may plug up the storm sewer systems which could result in flooding.
+Any pollutants or other items dumped into the system will contaminate it and may plug up the storm sewer system which could result in flooding.
 This effect can be seen at Holmes Lake by looking at the water quality and amount of sediment that has collected in the lake.
 On some of the inlets to the storms drains you will find an anti-dumping logo glued or stamped into the concrete.
-These are to serve as a reminder to protect our natural resources and to protect yourself from flooding due to drain blockage.
+These serve as a reminder to protect our natural resources and to protect yourself from flooding due to drain blockage.
 If you have questions call the Health Department or the Public Works and Utilities Department.

 - Everyone lives in a flood zone.
 You don't need to live near water to be flooded.
-Floods are caused by storms, melting snow, hurricanes, and water backup due to inadequate or overloaded drainage systems, dam or levee failure, etc.
+Floods are caused by storms, melting snow, hurricanes, water backup due to inadequate or overloaded drainage systems, and dam or levee failure.

 - Flood damage is not covered by homeowners policies.
 You can protect your home, business, and belongings with flood insurance from the National Flood Insurance Program.
 You can insure your home with flood insurance for up to $250,000 for the building and $100,000 for your contents.

 - You can buy flood insurance no matter what your flood risk is.
-It doesn't matter whether your flood risk is high, medium, or low, you can buy flood insurance as long as your community participates in the National Flood Insurance Program.
-And, it's a good idea to buy even in low or moderate risk areas: almost 25 percent of all flood insurance claims come from low- to moderate-risk areas.
+It doesn't matter whether your flood risk is high, medium, or low, you can still buy flood insurance as long as your community participates in the National Flood Insurance Program.
+It's a good idea to buy coverage even in low- or moderate-risk areas since almost 25 percent of all flood insurance claims come from low- to moderate-risk areas.

 - Flood insurance is easy to get.
-You can buy NFIP flood insurance from private insurance companies and agents; call yours today!
-You may be able to purchase flood insurance with a credit card.
+You can buy NFIP flood insurance from private insurance companies and agents.
+You may even be able to purchase flood insurance with a credit card.

-- Contents coverage is separate, so renters can insure their belongings too.
-Up to $100,000 contents coverage is available for homeowners and renters.
-Whether you rent or own your home or business, make sure to ask your insurance agent about contents coverage.
-It is not automatically included with the building coverage.
+- Contents coverage is separate, so renters can insure their belongings, too.
+Up to $100,000 worth of contents coverage is available for homeowners and renters.
+Remember that contents coverage is not automatically included with the building coverage.

 - Up to a total of $1 million of flood insurance coverage is available for non-residential buildings and contents.
-Up to $500,000 of coverage is available for non-residential buildings.
-Up to $500,000 of coverage is available for the contents of on-residential buildings.
+Up to $500,000 worth of coverage is available for the buildings, and up to $500,000 is available for their contents.

 - There is usually a 30-day waiting period before the coverage goes into effect.
 Plan ahead so you're not caught without flood insurance when a flood threatens your home or business.

 - Federal disaster assistance is not the answer.
 Federal disaster assistance is only available if the President declares a disaster.
-More than 90 percent of all disasters in the United States are not Presidentially declared.
+More than 90 percent of all disasters in the United States are not declared by the President.
 Flood insurance pays even if a disaster is not declared.